Our values fuel our actions, emotions, and behavior.

 - Leisure and recreation

 Some scientists working on Acceptance and Commitment Therapy initially created the Valued Living Questionnaire (VLQ).
-They found that valued living was a vital component that works behind the successful implementation of radical self-acceptance and commitment to positive change (Hayes et al., 1999; Hayes, 2004).
+They found that valued living was a vital component that works behind the successful implementation of radical self-acceptance and commitment to positive change (Hayes, 2004; Hayes, Strosahl, & Wilson, 1999).

 The VLQ is a simple self-report measure that emphasizes on the values that are unique to us.
 It also explores how valued living across the ten domains of life have influenced our actions over the past few days.
 The responses are scored on a 10-point Likert Scale that indicates how significant the particular value is to us.

-With high test-retest reliability and consistent validity, the VLQ is a great way to get started on estimating the specific standards that define our living (Wilson, Sandoz, Kitchens, and Roberts, 2010).
+With high test-retest reliability and consistent validity, the VLQ is a great way to get started on estimating the specific standards that define our living (Wilson, Sandoz, Kitchens, & Roberts, 2010).

 What Does the VLQ Measure Exactly?

-The Valued Living Questionnaire systematically assesses the extent to which an individual regards his values and incorporate them into daily actions.
+The Valued Living Questionnaire systematically assesses the extent to which individuals regard their values and incorporates them into daily actions.
 That values influence our everyday activities was initially mentioned in the Acceptance and Commitment Theory but became the foundation of the valued living test.

 The VLQ assesses three main things: